<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Just as the bars on a window help prevent intruders from entering your home while allowing people to look inside, a security program can implement controls without regard for privacy.
 For example, a security program could require credentials to access a network without restricting access to personal information.
 You would have security but no privacy, as anyone with valid credentials can see all of the personal information your organization possesses.

-With the rise of the data processing and attention economies, businesses now rely heavily on sharing sensitive information about their customers and prospects to deliver the tailored products or services that consumers have come to expect.
-However, whether that data is encrypted and transmitted securely and with the customer’s knowledge can be unknown, utilizing the Nist Privacy Framework can help incentivize your cyber security program towards protecting those individuals.
-At the NIST Cyber Risk Management Conference, Naomi Lefkovitz, a privacy engineering program head at NIST described their approach - “We look at it as a Venn diagram.”
+With the rise of data processing and attention economies, businesses now rely heavily on sharing sensitive information about their customers and prospects to deliver the tailored products or services that consumers have come to expect.
+However, whether that data is encrypted and transmitted securely and with the customer’s knowledge can be unknown, Utilizing the Nist Privacy Framework can help incentivize your cyber security program towards protecting those individuals.
+At the NIST Cyber Risk Management Conference, Naomi Lefkovitz, a privacy engineering program head at NIST, described their approach - “We look at it as a Venn diagram.”

 As Bob said, a cybersecurity program can be secure without respect to users’ privacy but not typically vice versa.
 Here we can see the case for a standalone framework start to take shape.
 The protection activities employed to secure data can be done without regard for user privacy, but privacy often cannot exist without some level of data protection and security.